Therapy for Teens in Oradell , NJ

 Empathy

-I make sure that they know I care, I understand, and I am listening.
-I validate their feelings and make sure they know how important their feelings are to me.
+I help them to see that I understand and hear them I validate their feelings and make sure they know how important their feelings are to me.

 Psycho Education

-Psychoeducation involves teaching teens clear, understandable information about their emotional experiences, thought patterns, and behaviors.
-Many young people feel overwhelmed simply because they don’t have the language or knowledge to make sense of what they are going through.
+I teach teens clear, understandable information about their emotional experiences, thought patterns, and behaviors.
 By breaking down complex psychological concepts into simple, relatable explanations, psychoeducation helps them feel more in control and less confused.

-Specific therapeutic techniques depends on the diganosis and how your teen is struggling.
+Specific therapeutic techniques depends on what your teen is struggling with.
 You can learn more about the different techniques I use on my other speciality pages for specific issues.

 Why Anew Counseling Services for Teen Therapy?

-I have worked with teenagers in a high school setting for over 15 years and in private practice for over 12 years.
+I have worked with teenagers in a high school setting for over 17years and in private practice for over 14 years.
 Teens are my speciality and an age group that I have the most experience working with.
-Working in my high school really helps me to see how teens interact invidually, with peers, and with adults.
+Working in my high school really helps me to see how teens interact individually, with peers, and with adults.
 I have a deep understanding of middle school and high school which is where teens spend most of their time.
 I “get it.”
 I get what high school and middle school can be like and I truly understand the mind of a teenager.
 I believe these experiences have helped me work successfully with many teenagers over the years.

 Common Questions About Teen Therapy